doc-duncan/knowledge/javascript/react/react.md

 At a high level, React is a JavaScript library that assists developers with building user interfaces.
 Developers use React to build components that are then compilied into elements on an HTML page.

 ## Why React?
-From my own research, there are a few main points that give React its popularity:
+From my own research there are a few main points that give React its popularity:

 1. **Component based development yields multiple benefits**.
 By developing in a component based environment you can achieve efficient **code reuse**.
 Instead of having duplicate code scattered across multiple applications you can manage a single contained component that can be reused all over and enforces a single point of control over change methodology.
 Secondly, the components and their state allow for a shift away from explicitly changing DOM nodes via JS or jQuery and instead declaring state attributes that then control the view.